cormacj/AmstradCPCRomHacks/README.md

 Examples:
    cpmrompatch.py --src CPM1.rom --dest CPM1-updated.rom --name "John Smith" --address "123 Acacia Ave, Sometown"
 ```

+The `--quiet` flag, removes the large red noisy banner and replaces it with a simpler "Graduate Software - CP/M Loader" message.

 ## make_accessory_rom.py
 This script will build an accessory ROM for use with the Graduate Software CP/M roms.
 It can also extract a .COM file from a prebuilt ROM file.